-websites.
+WEBSITE.
 The OCF maintains two websites.
 One is oregoncountryfair.org, which posts information about tickets, accommodations, entertainment schedules, and other information for Fair visitors.
 OCF staff, booth participants, and entertainers are also invited to visit oregoncountryfair.net for information for the Fair community.
 This includes the Fair Family News, Board minutes, these Guidelines, and a calendar of events.

 LAND USE MANAGEMENT PLAN.
-The Land Use Management Plan, available at the Fair Site office and oregoncountryfair.net, includes Board-adopted land use policies, implementation guidelines, and zone maps and descriptions.
+The Land Use Management Plan, available at the Fair Site office and oregoncountryfair.net, includes Boardadopted land use policies, implementation guidelines, and zone maps and descriptions.

-36. Budget Authority.
+37. Budget Authority.
 The OCF manages its finances with the use of budgets adopted by the Board of Directors.
 Crew coordinators are authorized to spend amounts included in the annual budget.
 Coordinators are urged to comply with instructions for spending and/or reimbursements in the Budget Handbook and on the reimbursement request form.
 Only coordinators can submit reimbursement requests on behalf of themselves or their crew members.
-Volunteers are not authorized to spend, charge, or be reimbursed for any amount exceeding the approved budget.
 Coordinators must get prior approval from Fair Management to spend or be reimbursed for any amount exceeding the budget.
-Fair Management will assess potential budget over-runs on a case-by-case basis.
+Fair Management will assess potential budget overruns on a case-by-case basis.